Online Graduate Credits

 Beginning Fall 2018, MU English is offering online graduate courses through Mizzou Online for high school teachers and other qualified students seeking graduate-level credit hours, post-baccalaureate experience, or enrichment in English literature and language.

 - Certify to teach dual credit courses: This program of 6 courses fulfills the Higher Learning Commission requirement for 18 credit hours at the graduate level, needed to teach dual-enrollment high school/college English courses.
+If you already have a Masters degree in another subject, you only need 18 additional credit hours in English to teach college-level English courses.

 - Take electives for your Masters of Education (English Education emphasis) degree